Jerzy Stuhr: Awards and recognition

 11 November 1997, by decision of President Aleksander Kwaśniewski, in recognition of his prominent addition to Polish national culture Jerzy Stuhr was awarded the Commander's Cross of the Order of Polonia Restituta.

-12 November 2008 he received Złota Kaczka (Golden Duck) being chosen the century's best actor of comedy.
+On 12 November 2008, he received Złota Kaczka (Golden Duck) being chosen the "Best Comedy Actor of the Century".

 Stuhr was appointed to the European Film Award for his fourfold role in Love stories.
-He is a laureate of the Venice Film Festival.
-He also has received numerous other Polish and international awards in recognition of his work, including:
+He was a laureate of the Venice Film Festival.
+He also received numerous other Polish and international awards in recognition of his work, including: